LinuxForHealth/FHIR/README.md

     ...
 ```

-For versions prior to 4.7.0, the IBM FHIR Server modules are only available from the [Releases tab](https://github.com/IBM/FHIR/releases) in an archived Maven repository format.
+For versions prior to 4.7.0, the IBM FHIR Server modules are only available from the [Releases tab](https://github.com/LinuxForHealth/FHIR/releases) in an archived Maven repository format.

-### IBM FHIR Server Module Catalog
+### LinuxForHealth FHIR modules
-The IBM FHIR Server is modular and extensible.
-The following tables provide an overview of all the IBM FHIR modules, along with an indicator of the stability of the Java APIs defined in each module.
-This indicator is only applicable to the direct usage of the modules, not for usage of the IBM FHIR Server as a whole.
+The LinuxForHealth FHIR Server is modular and extensible.
+The following tables provide an overview of all the modules, along with an indicator of the stability of the Java APIs defined in each module.
+This indicator is only applicable to the direct usage of the modules, not for usage of the LinuxForHealth FHIR Server as a whole.

 #### Core
 |Module|Description|Java API-stable|